lytedev/nix/readme.md

 # To Do

 - Port configuration (lytedev/dotfiles) to home manager where applicable?
-  - Sway, Kitty, and Helix, come to mind
+  - Sway and Kitty come to mind
-- Installation from a live ISO does not fully work yet
+  - macOS options?
 - I don't understand Nix well enough to know why stuff is being compiled even when I have a binary cache
   - Maybe it detects different CPUs and will recompile certain packages for per-CPU optimizations?
     - How does this factor in with "pureness"?
 - Custom pre-configured live ISO
-- Unify standalone home manager module with NixOS home manager module
+- Unify standalone home manager module with NixOS home manager module?
-- Pre-commit checks with stuff like `nix flake check` and formatting checkers